The Etruscan Civilization in Italy

 History of the Civilization

-The settlements of the Etruscans were mainly built on top of steep hills and were known to be surrounded by walls and fortifications.
-According to popular mythology when Rome was founded by Romulus and Remus it was done on the Palantine Hill according to Etruscan tradition.
+Etruscans settlements were mainly on top of steep hills (see for example Volterra or Orvieto) and were known to be surrounded by walls and fortifications.
+According to popular mythology, when Rome was founded by Romulus and Remus it was done on the Palantine Hill according to Etruscan tradition.
 Unfortunately, when Rome was attacked by the Gauls in 390 BC much of its written records were destroyed so little is actually known about the city before that time.

 The architectural style used by the Etruscans was inspired by the Greeks, albeit adapted for their own needs.
 The result was that over the years the Etruscans developed their own architectural style, which eventually went on to inspire the mighty Romans.
 In the city of Rome there are many features that point to this Etruscan influence.